kiran-sumant/ObsidianKM/Academic/Academic notes/CPC Seminar 2024-06-20.md

 difficulty:
 genome doesnt predict lipid structure. so we need to rely almost entirely on LC/MS to elucidate lipid structures.

+Proteome has interactions btwn glycome, lipidome, and proteome. these interactions are studied in ==metabolomics==

+Lipid Maps is most up to date structure database for lipids.
+48000 lipid discoveries recorded on the site; milestone recently passed

+Limited in MS to elucidate differences between isomers; there are so. many. isomers.

+Lipid variability comes mainly from glycerophospholipids.
+40 common fatty acids building blocks.

+with ESI-MS and

 ## What were the major methods used?